SPEAR understands that everyone is individual and has different needs.

 We make every effort to provide a person centred approach to help clients achieve their goals so that they can live an independent, fulfilling life.

 The Skills Development Officer links clients in with the various sessions run across SPEAR, including IT tuition and support with literacy and numeracy.
-SPEAR also holds classes for clients such as Art Club, Book Club, Chess Club and a cookery course; Cook 4 Life and a Cycle Maintenance course.
+SPEAR also holds classes for clients such as Art Club, Book Club, Chess Club, a cookery course; Cook 4 Life and a Cycle Maintenance course.